-ICP - raised; Intracranial pressure - raised; Intracranial hypertension; Acute increased intracranial pressure; Sudden increased intracranial pressure
+ICP - raised; Intracranial pressure - raised; Intracranial hypertension; Acute increased intracranial pressure; Sudden increased intracranial pressure; Idiopathic intracranial hypertension

 Increased intracranial pressure is a rise in the pressure inside the skull that can result from or cause brain injury.

-Increased intracranial pressure can be due to a rise in pressure of the cerebrospinal fluid.
+Increased intracranial pressure can be due to a rise in the pressure of the cerebrospinal fluid.
 This is the fluid that surrounds the brain and spinal cord.
-Increase in intracranial pressure can also be due to a rise in pressure within the brain itself.
-This can be caused by a mass (such as a tumor), bleeding into the brain or fluid around the brain, or swelling within the brain itself.
+An increase in intracranial pressure can also be due to a rise in pressure within the brain itself.
+This can be caused by a mass (such as a tumor), bleeding into the brain or fluid around the brain, or swelling of the brain.

 An increase in intracranial pressure is a serious and life-threatening medical problem.
 The pressure can damage the brain or spinal cord by pressing on important structures and by restricting blood flow into the brain.